coruubc/ncba_stressor_nam/README.md

----
-editor_options:
-  markdown:
-    wrap: 72
----

 # ncba_stressor

 Code for generating the the National Climate-Biodiversity Assessment multi-stressor map

 # Obejctive

 Our chapter aims to assess the interaction between climate and other non-climatic stressors on biodiversity.

+# Authors
+Juliano Palacios Abrantes, j.palacios[at]oceans.ubc.ca William W. L. Cheung

+Institute for the Oceans and Fisheries, The University of British Columbia, Vancouver, Canada

 # Instructions